[Sir Edward Leigh in the Chair]

 It is worth pointing out that the number of logbook loans has fallen substantially in recent years.
 They now make up a very small percentage of the wider high-cost credit market.
 The total value of outstanding logbook loan debt was less than £100 million in 2016, compared with £2.7 billion of debt from payday loans, doorstep lending, and rent-to-own.

 I hope I can give some explanation over the course of my remarks as to why we have chosen not to proceed with the Bill at the moment.
-My opening remarks that the market has shrunk considerably is not to diminish the concerns she has raised about some of those logbook loans.
+My opening remarks that the market has shrunk considerably is not to diminish the concerns that the hon.
+Lady has raised about some of those logbook loans.
 It is important context to the debate, though, that the market appears to be shrinking, at least for the moment.

 The number of bills of sale registered at the High Court has fallen from 52,000 in 2014 to around 35,000 in 2016.
 That compares with 760,000 people taking out a total of 3.6 million payday loans in 2015 alone.
 Logbook loans remain an important, if small, part of the loan market and are worthy of attention.